mircealungu/reconstruction/2_Abstraction.md

 Cons:
 - Some languages don't use the folder structure the same way: C# has folders vary independent from namespaces.
 There you have to analyze namespaces.
 - COBOL does not have a folder structure at all.
-Smalltalk also does not.
+Smalltalk does not even have files.